papadreama/InsightLab/content/Beginner's Mind.md

 Think of how an infant sees the world: everything is new, nothing has labels or names or rules.
 A child can see a magic wand in a twig, a cave in a pillow fort.
 Over time we can lose the sense of openness and creativity that comes with not "knowing" so much.

 This has implications for our happiness and wellbeing.
-Research on [[self-actualization]] has shown that [[Continued Freshness of Appreciation|continued freshness of appreciation]] is one of the defining characteristics of the most self-actualized, happiest, most fulfilled people [^2].
+Research on [[self-actualization]] has shown that [[Continued Freshness of Appreciation|continued freshness of appreciation]] is one of the defining characteristics of the most self-actualized, happiest, most fulfilled people.[^2]

 > **So, the question is, can we cultivate beginner's mind?**

-One answer to this question is [[mindfulness]] practice.
+One answer to this question is [[Mindfulness as Training in Beginners Mind|mindfulness]] practice.

-## Mindfulness as Training in Beginner's Mind

 ## Further Reading
 - [[zenmind_prologue.pdf|Prologue to Zen Mind Beginner's Mind]]